Netflix/metaflow/docs/datastore.md

  - `TaskDataStore` pickles it and transforms it to `bytes`
  - Those `bytes` are then de-duped by the `ContentAddressedStore`
- - The `ContentAddressedStore` will also gzip the `bytes` and store them in the backend.
+ - The `ContentAddressedStore` will also gzip the `bytes` and store them in the storage backend.

 Crucially, the `TaskDataStore` takes (and returns when loading artifacts) Python objects whereas the `ContentAddressedStore` only operates with bytes.

 #### Saving metadata and logs

-Metadata and logs are stored directly as files using the `DataStoreBackend` to create and write to a file.
+Metadata and logs are stored directly as files using the `DataStoreStorage` to create and write to a file.
 The name of the file is something that `TaskDataStore` determines internally.